joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/03/briefing/speaker-mccarthy-biden-ukraine.html?searchResultPosition=4

 **Multiple People Shot at Morgan State University in Baltimore**\
-`The police issued a shelter-in-place order on campus.`\
+`The police issued a shelter-in-place order on campus, which has since been lifted.`\
 https://nytimes.com/2023/10/03/us/morgan-state-university-baltimore-shooting.html?searchResultPosition=5

 **Manitoba Elects a First Nations Member as Premier, a Canadian First**\